 The intriguing questions Lauralee currently centers her life around are, “What is design?” and, “What is the nature of water?”
 These converge at this epic time on Earth with the emergence of the Sea Change Design Institute.
 The Institute evolved from AlbenDesign LLC, which developed and disseminated the Sea Change Design Process over fifteen years.
 AlbenFaris Inc., its precursor, was well known for providing pioneering interactive services and designing Apple’s Mac OS brand.

 For four decades Lauralee has been designing, consulting, coaching, speaking, writing, and teaching.
-She is the first recipient of the Design Management Institute’s prestigious Muriel Cooper Prize and regarded by I.D.
-Magazine as “one of the most influential people in design.”
-Lauralee has guided sea changes at Dinergy Wealth Management, Apple Computer, Procter & Gamble, and the Monterey Bay Aquarium, to name a few.
+She is an AIGA SF 2020 Fellow, the first recipient of the Design Management Institute’s prestigious Muriel Cooper Prize, and a member of the I.D.
+Forty: “one of the most influential people in design.”
+Lauralee has guided sea changes at the Environmental Defense Fund, Dinergy Wealth Management, Apple Computer, Procter & Gamble, and the Monterey Bay Aquarium, to name a few.
 Lauralee gives keynotes on designing sea changes to corporations, professional conferences, and academic institutions.
 She has presented at TED, the Women’s Forum for the Economy and Society, Procter & Gamble, SUN, Adobe, Walker Art Center, HOW, AIGA, MBARI, Montessori Foundation, and many others.

 She received her BFA from Rhode Island School of Design and her master’s equivalent from the Kunstgewerbeschule in Basel, Switzerland.
 She is an alumna of the Prince of Wales’s Business & the Environment Programme, as well as a graduate of the Foundation for Shamanic Studies’ Three-Year Program of Advanced Initiations in Shamanism and Shamanic Healing.
 Lauralee serves as a wisdom-keeper, healer, and poet.
 She loves living on the mercurial and majestic Monterey Bay.